 Oct 4th: The AMBER Alert reached 11 million Dutch citizens.
 The AMBER Alert was disseminated via social media, gas stations, public transport and and popular mobile apps.
 The AMBER Alert was also disseminated via AMBER Alert Europe’s Police Expert Network.

-Oct 4th: a second suspect has been arrested.
-The police suspects the man is involved with the abduction of the 2.5 year old Insiya.
+Oct 4th: A second suspect has been arrested.
+The police suspects the man is involved in the abduction of the 2.5-year old Insiya.
 The Police is still searching for the third abductor and the father of the child.

-Sep 29th: The Dutch AMBER Alert that had been issued on September 29, 2016, for the 2.5 year old Insiya Hemania from Amsterdam has been cancelled.
+Sep 29th: The Dutch AMBER which was issued today for the 2.5-year old Insiya Hemani from Amsterdam has been cancelled.
 The girl is still missing.

-The girl has been abducted.
-The Dutch police suspects the girl has been taken abroad and is accompanied by her father, Shezad Hemani.
+The Dutch police suspects the girl, who was abducted, has been taken abroad and is now in the company of her father, Shehzad H..
 The AMBER Alert has reached 10.850.031 Dutch citizens.
 Thank you all for being on the lookout!

 For more information, please see: https://www.politie.nl/gezocht-en-vermist/vermiste-kinderen/2016/september/insiya-hemani.html.
 If you have any information about this case, please contact: 0800 6070 (the Netherlands) or +31 79 345 9876 (from outside the Netherlands).